yiningnie/yiningnie.github.io/index.md

 - May 2024: [Ordering preferences in Ukrainian multiple *wh*-fronting](https://doi.org/10.3765/plsa.v9i1.5661). *Proceedings of LSA 2024* (with Ruby Buenrostro).

 - April 2024: [Tagalog valency morphology and its neutralization](/files/Nie-Hsieh-2024-AFLA.pdf).
 To appear. *Proceedings of AFLA 30* (with Henrison Hsieh).

-- February 2024: Errors of multiple exponence in Child English: A study of past tense formation.
-Accepted with revisions. *Morphology* (with Johannes Hein, Imke Driemel, Fabienne Martin and Artemis Alexiadou).

 - January 2024: [Interpreting causatives: The case of *faire se* in French and Italian](/files/Nie-Martin-Dal Farra-Silleresi-LSA-2024.pdf). *LSA 2024* poster (with Fabienne Martin, Chiara Dal Farra and Silvia Silleresi).